pulumi/docs/content/registry/packages/kubernetes/api-docs/helm/v3/release/_index.md

 <!-- Do not edit by hand unless you're certain you know what you are doing! -->

 A Release is an instance of a chart running in a Kubernetes cluster.
 A Chart is a Helm package.
-It contains all of the resource definitions necessary to run an application, tool, or service inside of a Kubernetes cluster.
+It contains all the resource definitions necessary to run an application, tool, or service inside a Kubernetes cluster.
+Note - Helm Release is currently in BETA and may change.
+Use in production environment is discouraged.